thedrow/rubycritic/README.md

 For continuous integration, you can give [Jenkins CI][5] a spin.
 With it, you can [easily build your own (poor-man's) Code Climate][6]!

+#### Optional Dependencies

+If you are using the JSON reporter and [Oj](https://github.com/ohler55/oj) is installed it will be used instead of the default JSON parser.
+Oj a is much faster JSON parser and therefore useful for shortening build times when generating large reports.

 ### Rake Task